-Figure 31 contains the number of metropolitan areas with emergency management vehicles under computer aided dispatch and route guidance technologies.
+Figure 30 contains the number of metropolitan areas with emergency management vehicles under computer aided dispatch and route guidance technologies.
 Computer aided dispatch is universally reported.
-In-vehicle route guidance, although lightly deployed as a percentage of vehicles, is reported by more than half of the metropolitan areas.
+In-vehicle route guidance is expanding rapidly to new metropolitan areas and is widely adopted.

-Figure 31 EMS Vehicles Technologies
+Figure 30 EMS Vehicles Technologies